maureensmith/MIMEqualityCheck/README.md

 |   +-- 4.txt
 ```

-The optional parameter sample_sheet_file is a ";" separated file, with addtional information about each sample.
+The optional parameter sample_sheet_file is a semilcolon (";") separated file, with additional information about each sample.
 It has to contain the id or barcode in a column "Encdoding" and the actual sample name in the column "Sample".
 This is to show the names of the samples in the plots instead of the id.

 In the result_directory several plots are saved, such as